intelligent-growth-solutions/flexibility-fertilisers/README.md

 ## Workflows

-To identify the main components of the Road Warrior, we looked at the main workflows the system needs to support.
+To identify the main components of the Road Warrior system, we looked some of the workflows it needs to support.

 ![Workflowsv2](https://github.com/intelligent-growth-solutions/flexibility-fertilisers/assets/104081505/bc57a4cf-f925-473d-a336-7df2581d0551)

-- User adds a booking through UI
-    - System retrieves further details for booking
-    - System displays full booking details in UI
+From the workflows we identified the following systems that we wanted to explore further.
+We may discover the need for more as we intestigate how the systems fit together and learn more about the use cases.

-    - The user combines bookings into a trip
+- Booking system - Deals with organisation of user bookings
-    - System propagates new book and drip to data analytics

-- User received email about a new booking
+- Travel system - Handles the communication with the various external travel and booking systems
--   - User forwards email
+- Email system - Entry point for User emails
-    - System notices email
-    - System retrieves further details about booking
-    - System displays full booking details on UI
-    - The user combines bookings into a trip
+- User system - Handles user related information
-    - System propagates new book and drip to data analytics
+- Data analytics system - Handles processing of any user and travel data for data analytics

-- Flight is delayed
-    - System receives update about the flight change
-    - User is informed of change through UI
-    - Change is propagated to data analytics

 ## Container Diagram
 ![image](https://github.com/intelligent-growth-solutions/flexibility-fertilisers/assets/1071238/ae6d85b7-304a-42e9-a51b-f8f65f260ff8)